-(a) In general, anyone joining pensionable public service employment on or after 1 January 2013 is a member of the Single Scheme.
+In general, anyone joining pensionable public service employment on or after 1 January 2013 is a member of the Single Public Service Pension Scheme.
 This Scheme applies to all military personnel who join the Permanent Defence Force (PDF) from 1 January 2013 onwards as first-time new entrants to the Public Service.
 The Single Scheme also applies if you are a former pensionable public servant who re-joins the Public Service in a pensionable position on or after 1 January 2013, with a break of more than 26 weeks between public service employments.
+These arrangements are provided under the Public Service (Single Scheme and Other Provisions) Act 2012 ('the Single Scheme').